emberjs/rfcs/text/0000-contextual-helpers.md

 </SuperForm>
 ```

-Behind the scene, the `<SuperForm>` compoment's template would look something
+Behind the scene, the `<SuperForm>` component's template would look something
 like this:

 ```hbs